Coop-Records/sonata/README.md

 ## Contributing 🤝

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.
+Please open a pull request to contribute.

 ## License 📄